tiepdotme/redant-home/_posts/2013-12-16-cache-busting-gmail-new-image-caching.md

 Mozilla/5.0 (Windows; U; Windows NT 5.1; de; rv:1.9.0.7) Gecko/2009021910 Firefox/3.0.7 (via ggpht.com)

 Losing the IP address means losing the closest thing we have to geographic data on email opens.
 There is no solution that I can think of which will allow you to obtain this information by other means directly.
 Javascript injection into the querystring certainly won't work in Gmail, as their security process justifiably strips out Javascript.
 It may be possible to marry geographic data from clicks on the email to the open retrospectively if both the open and the click carry a common unique identifier.

-#### Try it yourself

-The log entries generated from the testing we did and the code used to generate our random images are available [here (Gmail caching test - code and results)](/assets/uploads/2013/gmail-caching-test.zip) (MIT License).
-If you're miffed and puzzled by the image at the top of this post, we're just trying to get all that [long tail gmail using AYB fan](http://en.wikipedia.org/wiki/All_your_base_are_belong_to_us) traffic.
-Don't tell me image SEO doesn't work.